-All-in-one business management systems are ideal for handling the human processes of your business-tracking productivity, handling HR related issues, and managing customer relationships.
+All-in-one business management systems are ideal for handling the human processes of your business-lead generation, applicant tracking, and intracompany communication just to name a few.

 As far as ERPs are concerned, they'll be able to handle most of the same processes.
 While all-in-one business management software excels at managing and automating human processes, ERPs handle large amounts of data.
 Think inventory management, data entry, and financial reporting.